Membership Overview

 When a membership is purchased, an order is created which includes all membership details.
 Within the order, the beneficiary of the membership can be assigned, and the membership can be cancelled, paused with an automatic resume date, or modified with ad-hoc fees.
 Payment due is calculated considering pause periods, declined payments and ad-hoc fees.

-How to Access a Customers Membership Order
+Access a Customers Membership Order

-How to Upload a Customers Photo Identification in the Back Office (Admin)
+Upload a Customers Photo Identification in the Back Office (Admin)

-How to Pause a Customers Membership in the Back Office (Admin)
+Pause a Customers Membership in the Back Office (Admin)

-How to Cancel a Customers Membership in the Back Office (Admin)
+Cancel a Customers Membership in the Back Office (Admin)

-How to Update Customer Payment Details for a Membership in the Back Office (Admin)
+Update Customer Payment Details for a Membership in the Back Office (Admin)

 3. Membership Status: